haiiliin/pyabaqus/AbaqusScriptingReferenceGuide-Markdown-2022/Python/Part/Part.md

 - *faces*

-  A sequence of face objects whose perimeter the method will calculate.
+  A sequence of Face objects whose perimeter the method will calculate.

 ### Optional arguments